Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/Construction.rst

 -----------------------------------

-Attach the previous manufactured side parts into the front panel and screw it to the front panel with the previous used nut technique.
+Attach the previous manufactured side parts into the front panel and screw it to the front panel with the previously used nut technique.
 It will look as the
 following:

 TODO Image